SECRET-GUEST/Layer-one/README.md

 # TO LAUNCH THE FILE ;

-Because this script has no signature it could be detected as a malware so I made 3 versions who show you it's safu.
+Because this script has no official signature it could be detected as a malware so I made 3 versions who show you it's safu.

 I listed 5 possibilities to launch the program;